tw31122007/BCHS-Unblocked-Games/README.md

 ## Credits

-Probably 90% of the games here are from 3kh0 and this wouldn't be possibel without them.
+Probably 90% of the games here are from 3kh0 and this wouldn't be possible without them.

 https://github.com/3kh0
 https://bgs.pages.dev/